-10H.1 Assignments
+101H.1 Assignments

 - a.
 The current Minimum Qualifications Handbook for Faculty and Administrators in the California Community Colleges adopted by the California Community Colleges Board of Governors, and subsequent editions adopted, shall be used to determine the minimum qualifications and Faculty Service Areas (FSAs) for noncredit disciplines. - b.
 Each college will maintain a list of noncredit disciplines under which noncredit courses will be offered. - c.
 Noncredit teaching assignments will be made in the same manner as described for credit courses. - d.
 Beginning in Fall Semester, 2018, the Full-time Faculty application for addition of secondary Faculty Service Areas (FSAs) will include noncredit disciplines. - e.
-Each noncredit discipline will have a Seniority List separate from any Seniority List or status in credit instruction. - f.
+Each noncredit discipline will have a Seniority List separate from any Seniority f.
 Full-time Faculty may perform noncredit teaching assignments for load or overload.